-13Fixed effects control for the characteristics shared by counties in each year but for which we do not otherwise states.
+Our model uses state random effects and year fixed effects.
+Random effects for states are preferable to fixed effects13 because they account for variation both within states and between states.
 Fixed effects, on the other hand, only account for within state variation.
 The preference for random effects over fixed effects was confirmed using a Hausman test.
 All analysis for this study was conducted in Stata 16 using -xtreg, mle-, which runs a panel regression with the random effects maximum likelihood estimator.

 We built one general model that we use to estimate all the associations of interest.
 We use the percent of citizens of voting age who turned out to vote as our outcome variable.
 We control for a host of county characteristics.
 We control for the racial and ethnic breakdown of the county population.
-To do this we include the percent of the population that is non-Hispanic Black, the percent of the population that is Hispanic, the percent of the population that is non-Hispanic Alaskan Native or American Indian, non-Hispanic Native Hawaiian or Pacific Island, non-Hispanic Two or more races, and non-Hispanic other race.
+To do this we include the percent of the population that is non-Hispanic Black, the percent of the population that is Hispanic, the percent of the population that is non-Hispanic Asian, and the combined percent of the population that is non-Hispanic Alaskan Native or American Indian, non-Hispanic Native Hawaiian or Pacific Island, non-Hispanic Two or more races, and non-Hispanic other race.
 We exclude the percent non-Hispanic white as our reference category.
 The coefficients for the included variables should be interpreted in reference to this omitted category.
-We chose to exclude this category because, due to continuing residential segregation in the US, it is highly correlated with both non-Hispanic Black and Hispanic population.
-Due to these high negative correlations, to include these three categories together would lead to severe multicollinearity and bias our ability to determine statistical significance for our results.
+We chose to exclude this category because, due to continuing residential segregation in the US, it is highly correlated with both non-Hispanic